aws-samples/serverless-patterns/lambda-kinesis-lambda/README.md

     ```bash
     aws cloudformation delete-stack --stack-name STACK_NAME
     ```
-1. Confirm the stack has been deleted
+2. Confirm the stack has been deleted
     ```bash
     aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"
     ```

-## Cleanup

-1. Delete the stack
+OR

+Simply run the following command to delete your stack from SAM CLI -
     ```bash
-    aws cloudformation delete-stack --stack-name STACK_NAME
-    ```
-1. Confirm the stack has been deleted
-    ```bash
-    aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"
+    sam delete
     ```
 ----
 Copyright 2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.